-- a.
-Indicate, through addendum sketch plans, how construction will allow the building to be subdivided / partitioned into narrower retail units in the future. - b.
-Demonstrate that structural elements and spatial arrangement of proposed development will be able to accommodate an additional storey, if that development interfaces with core retail components.
+a.
+Demonstrate that structural elements and spatial arrangement of proposed development will be able to accommodate an additional storey or could be partitioned into narrower retail units, if that development interfaces with core retail components.

-larger format retail premises spatially capabile of subdivision two retail units created from a larger premises with minimal refurbishment
+Larger format retail premises spatially capable of subdivision

+Two retail units created from a larger premises with minimal refurbishment